 By the time we’re done, you’ll be as all-knowing as the omniscient narrator you’re writing.

 Let’s break down “third-person omniscient” into its two parts.

 Third-person POV is a narration style where the narrator isn’t a character in the story.
 They’re detached from the events of the tale, providing more breadth for their narration than first-person perspectives.

 Omniscient means the narrator is not limited to a single character’s perspective at any given time.
 This might mean they know everything or can know everything that is going on in the story, or they just know more than what any one character knows.
-This is the opposite of third-person limited narration, where the narrator is confined to a single character at a time.
+This is the opposite of third-person limited point of view, where the narrator is confined to a single character at a time, usually the main character.

 Smash them both together and you get third-person omniscient narration: a detached, non-character narrator who can tell your reader what’s happening behind closed doors, in multiple character’s heads, and interject some information your characters don’t know yet (how suspenseful!).